ramadianardtm/astudio_assessment/README.md

 # ASTUDIO Assessment - Ramadian Arditama Harianto
-Assessment for PHP Laravel Developer position at ASTUDIO
+Assessment for PHP Laravel Developer position at ASTUDIO.
 # Setup Instruction
 After finish cloning the project do these steps:
 1. Run the following command to install required dependencies: